 So how do you say “tomato,” anyway?
 Tomatoes are tricky.
 When people first found them in America hundreds of years ago, everyone thought they were poisonous.
-But Thomas Jefferson figured out that you could eat them safely.
-How?
-Did he just bite into one and hope for the best?
-Thanks to his bravery, we now eat around 70 pounds per person of tomatoes or foods made from tomatoes every year.
+But people figured out that you could eat them safely.
+Thanks to their bravery, we now eat around 70 pounds per person of tomatoes or foods made from tomatoes every year.
 Salsa, spaghetti sauce, soup…even a bottle of ketchup uses up to 14 tomatoes!
 It’s a good thing tomatoes can each hold about 200 seeds, so we can grow new plants and lots of new tomatoes.

 Wee ones: What shape (roughly) is a tomato?